mlswg/mls-protocol/draft-ietf-mls-protocol.md

 sent among those participants, the Application secret provided by the Handshake key schedule is used to derive encryption keys for the Message Protection Layer.

-Application messages SHOULD be protected with the Authenticated-Encryption with Associated-Data (AEAD) encryption scheme associated with the MLS ciphersuite.
+Application messages MUST be protected with the Authenticated-Encryption with Associated-Data (AEAD) encryption scheme associated with the MLS ciphersuite.
 Note that "Authenticated" in this context is not mean messages are known to be sent by a specific participant but only from a legitimate member of the group.
+To authenticate a message from a particular member, signatures are required.
-To obtain non-repudiability, Handshake messages MUST use asymmetric signatures to strongly authenticate the sender of a message; Application messages SHOULD use the signature scheme defined by the ciphersuite to provide the same property.
+Handshake messages MUST use asymmetric signatures to strongly authenticate the sender of a message; Application messages SHOULD use the signature scheme defined by the ciphersuite to provide the same property.

 Each participant maintains his own chain of Application secrets, where the first one is derived based on a secret chained from the Epoch secret.
-As shown in {{#key-schedule}}, the initial Application secret is binded to the identity of each participant to avoid collisions and allow support for decryption of reordered messages.
+As shown in {{#key-schedule}}, the initial Application secret is bound to the identity of each participant to avoid collisions and allow support for decryption of reordered messages.

 Subsequent Application secrets MUST be rotated for each Application message, independently from the Group secret updates, in order to provide stronger cryptographic security properties for messages.
-This secret is then used to derive AEAD encryption keys and IVs used to encrypt and decrypt Application messages.
+To later encrypt and decrypt Application messages, we use this secret to derive AEAD encryption key and nonce.
-Since Application AEAD keys are also automatically updated at each Group operation, the AEAD key exhaustion bound applies on a per message basis.
 In all cases, a participant MUST NOT encrypt more than expected by the AEAD scheme with Nonces and keys generated from the same Application secrets.

+[[OPEN ISSUE: The AEAD key exhaustion bound applies on a per Application Secret basis.
+This depends on the number of messages per Application secrets that we allow.
+Should we set a limit ?
+]]

 Note that each change to the Group through a Handshake message will cause a change of the Group Secret.
 Hence this change MUST be applied before encrypting any new Application message.
-This is required for obvious confidentiality reasons regarding who can encrypt and decrypt Application messages.
+This is required for confidentiality reasons in order for Members to avoid receiving messages from the group after leaving or being added to, or excluded from the Group.

 ## Application Key Schedule {#key-schedule-application}

-Updating the Application secret and deriving the associated AEAD key and nonce can be summerized as the following Application key schedule:
-Each participant Application secret chain looks as follows after the initial
+Updating the Application secret and deriving the associated AEAD key and nonce can be summarized as the following Application key schedule where each participant's Application secret chain looks as follows after the initial
 derivation:

 ~~~~~
            application_secret_N-1
                      |
-                     +--> HKDF-Expand-Label(.,"mls app nonce", [sender], nonce_length)
+                     +--> HKDF-Expand-Label(.,"nonce", "", nonce_length)
                      |    = write_nonce_N-1_[sender]
                      |
-                     +--> HKDF-Expand-Label(.,"mls app key", [sender], key_length)
+                     +--> HKDF-Expand-Label(.,"key", "", key_length)
                      |    = write_key_N-1_[sender]
                      |
                      V